mrzarquon/mrzarquon-pe_agent/README.md

 ####`master`

-Hostname of yum repository with pe-agent packages on it, assumes the hostname is of a PE master with the pe_repo class properly applied to it.
+Hostname of apt/yum repository with pe-agent packages on it, assumes the hostname is of a PE master with the required pe_repo classes properly applied to it.
 Defaults to the PE master that compiled the agent's catalog.

 ####`agent_server` & `agent_caserver` & `agent_environment`